MatteoFel/MATSimBFSLE/README.md

 Meister, Adrian, Felder, Matteo, Schmid, Basil and Kay W. Axhausen.
 2022.
 "Route choice modelling for cyclists on dense urban networks".
 Arbeitsberichte Verkehrs- und Raumplanung 1764.

+The Python scripts in the network conversion folder are also for internal-use only.
+In case you have a clean MATSim network this conversion procedure is not needed.